itspoma/web-development-knowledge-base/knowledge.md

             work -> 'Produced'

       :Composite
-        to treat a group of objects the same way as a single instance of the object.
+        assemble a group of objects the same way as a single instance of the object.

         @example
           class FormElement